 Standards are important.
 Objective definitions help clarify expectations and provide a base of fairness.

 Developing standards in a regulatory vacuum where customers have a right to know is nothing new for me.
 In the 1970’s I supported the first state regulations defining “organic” foods.
 In the 1980’s I participated shaping the Federal Organic law, and in the 90’s was part of the movement to protect the integrity of the original organic vision during the USDA rules promulgation process.
 As one of the founders of Maggie’s Organic Products I helped establish the standards for organic cotton clothing.
-Whether you buy from Best Singing Bowls or not these standards should be helpful guides.
+Whether you buy from Best Singing Bowls or not these singing bowl standards should be helpful guides.

-The singing bowls I select all have complexity, balance and sweetness.
-Just because a singing bowl has some great tones or goes woo-woo it doesn’t mean it is has a great overall soundscape.
-The sounds in bowl have to hang together well and at least some of the tones need to be audible for a good period of time.
+The singing bowls I select all have complexity, balance, and sweetness.
+Just because a singing bowl has some great tones or goes woo-woo it doesn’t mean it has great quality or overall soundscape.
+The sounds in the bowl have to hang together well and at least some of the tones need to be audible for a good period of time.
 You will see tone longevity referred to as “sustain” in the individual descriptions.
 All the singing bowls for sale are multi-tonal with at least two but often three or four distinct tones.
 Simply put, what you see on the Best Singing Bowls website are examples of the best sounding antique Tibetan and Himalayan bells available anywhere.
 Whatever the style or price, every singing bowl for sale here has uncommon sound quality.

 Not all antique brass bowls sound good, far from it.
 The great sounding antiques that qualify for the best have sonic characteristics that are rated near the top of the scale in Nepal.
 On a statistical basis I would say maybe a quarter of the old brass bowls coming out of the countryside have musical qualities and of these maybe a quarter (say the top 5% ) are top quality quality.
 This top quality is the focus of Best Singing Bowls.
 Of this top quality group only about 15-20%, that is the top 1% qualify for the highest ratings of exceptional and premium.
 I also should caution you that my specialized ear can hear fine distinctions, and like in wine tasting the fine distinctions of an expert may not have meaning for you.
 What does matter is the baseline, I think most people can hear the difference between a the top 5% available here and the great mass that go into the less specialized trade.
 You can still have great sound while being a bit weak in sonic elements like balance, sustain or sweetness.
 While it takes a good ear to hear differences between excellent bowls, I believe we are all sensitive to deep harmonies on a subconscious level.
 You can feel the difference, especially when you hear that same sound over and over, year after year.

-There is another important factor in judging quality; the human factor.
-The incredible complexity of the sounds in a premium quality singing bowl defy a totally dry objective analysis.
+There is another important factor in judging singing bowl quality; the human factor.
+The incredible complexity of the sounds in a premium-quality singing bowl defy a totally dry objective analysis.
 Once you have sorted out the top 5-10% what you think is the absolute best has to do with taste as well.
 What I sell says to me both “that sounds great” and “I like it”.
 Whatever I bring in are also has to make me feel good.
 I reject the occasional top quality item because of some subtle reaction in my gut.

-Every singing bowl has a strongest sound that you first hear when you play it.
+Every singing bowl has a strong sound that you first hear when you play it.
 It may not be the most prominent tone and is often not the longest lasting tone but it is the most immediately apparent one.
 I use this tone to assign the note and octave to a singing bowl.
 The way I determine the note is to strike singing bowls with a mallet that does a good job of bringing out the complete range of tones.
 Years ago I used a Korg electronic tuner to read the sound and assign the note.
 Those old stand alone tuners jumped around a lot and were not capable of tracking more than one tone at a time.
 Phone aps, especially ones with readouts in Hz tend to be better.
 What is used to determine notes and frequencies here is custom written software using sound engines developed for composers.
-This specialized software is capable or tracking many notes simultaneously.
+This specialized software is capable of tracking many notes simultaneously.
 Frequencies are also checked against software developed in the UK to assign frequencies to old church bells.
 This way the notes assigned have an objective basis.

 I arrange singing bowls in a frequency hierarchy to assign the octave.
 Currently I have singing bowls in five octaves which I label very low, low, middle, high and very high.
 A small Manipuri middle octave C can have the same frequency as a massive middle C Thadobati, however the sound will be very different.